k3jph/k3jph.github.io/ancestry.md

   </div>
 </div>

-Some socities only provide miniature medals, comparable to the miniature medals worn on the military's dinner dress uniforms.
+Some societies only provide miniature medals, comparable to the miniature medals worn on the military's dinner dress uniforms.
 I have included those separately below.